 Located just outside Marlinton, in the Tea Creek Wildlife Management Area, is one of West Virginia’s most thrilling downhill mountain bike trails.
 The 4.7-mile trail is full of challenging obstacles and steep, dropping terrain.
 The trail is marked as a black diamond, meaning it features “difficult” terrain.

-Weather conditions can vary heavily in the area with rain being very common.
-Remember to allow at least 24 hours for trails to dry after heavy rainfall; this helps preserve trails for longer use and less maintenance.
+Weather conditions can vary heavily in the area, with rain being very common.
+Please remember to allow at least 24 hours for trails to dry after heavy rainfall; this helps keep trails for longer use and less maintenance.

 It is recommended that a full suspension or hardtail mountain bike be used on the Tea Creek Mountain Trail to better handle the difficult terrain and obstacles.
 Make sure to wear a helmet and protective knee and elbow pads to ensure your safety.
 Always bring at least one water bottle to stay hydrated along the way.

 The trailhead is at the bottom of the Gauley Mountain Trail and does have limited parking available.
 It is recommended that cyclists and hikers carpool to allow more users to park there.

 After the exciting slope down, the trail finishes at the Tea Creek Campground, so setting another vehicle at the campground to avoid the climb back up is very easy.

 For more information, reviews, and directions, visit the Trail Forks website.

 38°20’29.9″N 80°13’50.4″W (Recommended Start)